clodbe0/MDEF22/docs/temr1/02-Atlas of Weak Signals.md

 Okay, yes.
 I'm interested in many topic.

-We started building our design space, usign the cards, some case studies and our free reasoning.
+We started building our design space, using the cards, some case studies and our free reasoning.
 My design space went through many developments and changes.
 From "how does what we eat affect the world" to "how to visualize Co2" and then "clay and local materials".
 Eventually, what I understood was the connection in between all of these design spaces, is the concept of LOCAL.
 Eat local, speak local, buy local, learn local.
 Respect local.
 Be local.
 Connect local.
 From the clay that you use to do pottery to the vegetables that you cook for dinner.